applicaster/developer.applicaster.com/book/analytics/client_side_api/client_side_api.md

 ## Terminology

 **Custom Events** - Many analytics providers include their own events which come out of the box (i.e. App Launched, Session).
 Custom Events are events that are specific to our products and not to the analytics provider.
-"Play VOD Item" is an example of an event.
+"Play VOD Item" is an example of such an event.

 **Event Properties** - Properties are qualities or characterstics of an event.
 For example, the event "Play VOD Item" has a property for "Item Name", whose value might be something like "Episode 1 - A New Dawn".

+The terminology here can differ for different analyic providers, often named `parameters` or `dimensions`.

 **Default Properties** - Default Properties are qualities or characteristics that we want to send along with every event.
 For example "Environment" (Production, Development, QA) can be sent as a default property as it is relevant to all events.